embedly/embedly-docs/overview.rst

 --------
 Every product has their own set of features that come along for the ride.
 It's an individual piece of functionality that has it's own place in the world.
-For a full list of features, checkout see our Feature Reference.
+For a full list of features, checkout our Feature Reference.

 Add-Ons
 -------
 Add-Ons allow developers to enhance their Embedly experience via a set of APIs that are separate from the core features.
 These include an Image API, SSL and Screenshots.
-For a full list check out our Add-Ons page.
+For a full list see our Add-Ons page.